charlesfeng/startup-school-notes/BalajiSrinivasan.md

 The US is like Microsoft.
 In 1998, when Microsoft appeared impregnable, they were most scared of someone doing something completely new in a garage.
 Larry and Sergey had to start their own company to actually make a difference.

-Voice vs. Exit: when a company/country is in decline, you can try to reform (voice), or leave to create a new system/join a competitor (exit).
+Voice vs. Exit [1]: when a company/country is in decline, you can try to reform (voice), or leave to create a new system/join a competitor (exit).
 Examples: patch vs. fork, complaint form vs. take business elsewhere, turnaround plan in a company vs. leaving to found startup; voting vs. emigration.

 The US is shaped by exit; so is Silicon Valley.
 It's an extremely important force and complement to voice, something that gives voice its strength.
 In Silicon Valley, this includes the Traitorous Eight + founding of Fairchild; noncompetes being unenforceable in CA; etc. Exit amplifies voice because when someone leaves A for B, the other guys in A see that people are leaving, pay more attention to the voice that tells why people are leaving.
 Exit is something we need to preserve.